 Berkswell Windmill, also known as Balsall Windmill, was built in 1826 on the site of a former post mill dating from 1706 and is the most complete tower mill in the Midlands.
 The mill was used for grinding corn until as recently as 1948.
 It was powered by wind until 1927 when it became diesel-powered.

 In 1971 it was purchased by George Field who restored it to its original condition during 1973-5.
-Following his death, the mill fell into decline once more and was purchased by Paul and Jeanette McGarry in 2004.
-They established the Friends of Berkswell Windmill group to assist with fundraising and restoration and the mill is regularly open to the public, usually on the first Saturday of the month May-October.
+Following his death, the mill fell into decline once more and was purchased by new owners in 2004.
+Following huge restoration and support from English Heritage, the sails began to turn again in 2014.
+Berkswell Windmill is usually open to the public on one day per month from Easter to October - see their Facebook page for further details.

 Balsall Common Library - for library resources, information and historic Ordnance Survey maps of Balsall Common on CD-ROM.
 Also free, internet-access PCs, where you can make use of the Ancestry website free of charge to research your family history.